glpi-project/doc/source/modules/administration/profiles/profiles.rst

 * **Observer**: This profile has read permission to all inventory and management data.
 In terms of assistance, it can open a ticket or be assigned one, but cannot administer this section (assign a ticket, steal a ticket...).

 * **Self-Service**: This profile is the most limited.
 It is also the only one to have a different interface, the :doc:`simplified interface</first-steps/interfaces>`, as opposed to the **standard interface**.
-However, it can declare a ticket, add a follow-up, consult the FAQ or reserve equipment.
+However, it can declare a ticket, add a follow-up, consult the FAQ or reserve asset.
 This profile is set as the default profile.

 Permissions description
 -----------------------